sid346184/Hotel-Management-/README.md

 # Hotel Management Project

-Welcome to the Hotel Management Project, a user-friendly and responsive application built with React.
+Welcome to the Hotel Management Project, a user-friendly and responsive application built with React and Material UI.
 This project allows users to place orders, generate bills, and provides a seamless experience through the use of cards.

 ## Features